Bless up and give thanks. These two common phrases can be heard daily in Jamaica and are of the many reasons why I love it there.

 Nature – Beaches, Mountains, Lagoons, Mineral Spas; What more could your adventurous spirit want?
 The beautiful Caribbean sea will call to you daily, and it’s usually warm like a bath.
 If you like to hike, the Blue Mountains will be your destination.
 Fancy a kayak or paddleboard?
 The many lagoons or even flat sea may offer you unparalleled views and a joyous exercise experience you won’t soon forget.
 Snorkeling and diving are quite common, too, with various reefs to delight your eyes!
 Need to nurture your body?
 Jamaica also has natural mineral springs and deep swimming caves!

 Sunsets – Oh my!
 If it’s the sunsets you’re after, head to Negril!
 Some of the best sunsets are from the beach or cliffs.
 They’re stunning.
 ‘Nuff said.

 Variety – There’s something for everyone in Jamaica.
 With fourteen parishes, each one has its own distinct flavor.
 There are two major airports in cities, Kingston and Montego Bay, and smaller local airstrips are around the island for added convenience.
 You can visit on a budget or stay comfortably in luxury accommodation.

-A trip down memory lane, please enjoy this collage!
+This is a trip down my memory lane; please enjoy this collage!

-In my most recent visit, I had the pleasure of staying at four different resorts throughout the island.
-Stay tuned for reviews of Jamaica Inn, in Ocho Rios, and GoldenEye in Oracabessa – two of my newest and favorite places!
+In my most recent visit, I enjoyed staying at four different resorts throughout the island.
+Stay tuned for reviews of Jamaica Inn in Ocho Rios and GoldenEye in Oracabessa – two of my newest and favorite places!

 For more reviews of hotels and resorts I’ve stayed at in Jamaica, please visit my TripAdvisor profile.